hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 ## 1. Define unusual behaviors of your devices

-Your first task is to implement a solution to detect unusual behaviors of IoT devices.
+Your task is to implement a solution to detect unusual behaviors of IoT devices.
 How do you know if devices act differently than its regular behavior?
 You need to have metrics related to device's activities, and you need to define when the value of each metric is considered outside of regularity.

-AWS IoT Device Defender Detect looks at cloud-side metrics (from AWS IoT) and device-side metrics (from agents you install on your devices), and help you detect changes in these metrics.
-However, you need to tell Device Defender when these metrics aren't normal and need human's attention.
+AWS IoT Device Defender Detect monitor cloud-side metricsto detect abnormal behaviors (such as the number of authorization failures, or the number or size of messages a device sends or receives through AWS IoT).
+However, you need to tell Device Defender when these metrics aren't normal.

 To do that, you need to create a **Security Profile**.
-A security profile defines anomalous behaviors for a group of devices (a thing group) or for all devices in your account, and specifies which actions to take when an anomaly is detected.
+A security profile defines abnomal behaviors for a group of devices (a thing group) or for all devices in your account, and specifies which actions to take when an anomaly is detected.

-In this case, you will create a Security Profile to allow Device Defender monitor message size of devices SensorDevice01 and SensorDevice02.
-The Software Developer Teams shared with you that each message size is around 120bytes, and devices send 6 messages in 1 minute (equivilant to 1 message/10 seconds).
-That means, each device should not send more than 720bytes in 1 minute.
-Now you can use this data point as a threashold for Security Profile.
+In this case, you will create a Security Profile to allow Device Defender monitor message size of all three devices.
+The Software Development Team didn't share with you average message size of each message.
+But Device Defender can use [statisticalThreshold](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-detect.html#detect-behaviors)  to detect if incoming messages have larger size then average message size.

 1. Sign in to your AWS account.
 From AWS console home, go to IoT console